 OSFED (Other Specified Feeding or Eating Disorder) debuted in 2013 in the American Psychological Association’s release of the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), but the concept isn’t completely new.
-Prior to OSFED’s inception, anyone who failed to meet the narrowly defined diagnostic criteria for Anorexia Nervosa or Bulimia Nervosa received an EDNOS diagnosis – “Eating disorder Not Otherwise Specified.”
+Prior to OSFED’s inception, anyone who failed to meet the narrowly defined diagnostic criteria for anorexia nervosa or bulimia nervosa received an EDNOS diagnosis – “Eating disorder Not Otherwise Specified.”

 Over time, EDNOS became a diagnostic dumping ground, serving as a catch-all diagnosis for patients whose symptomology didn’t fall within the strict criteria for one eating disorder in particular.
 It erroneously earned a reputation as being somehow less severe than other eating disorders, leading many EDNOS patients to feel as though they had fallen short of having a “real” eating disorder.

-- Atypical Anorexia: occurs when all (restricting food, fear of gaining weight) but the weight criteria (less than 85% of what’s expected) are met for Anorexia Nervosa
+Atypical anorexia occurs when all (restricting food, fear of gaining weight) but the weight criteria (less than 85% of what’s expected) are met for anorexia nervosa.

-- Atypical Bulimia Nervosa: occurs when all (binge eating, inappropriate compensatory behavior) but the frequency and/or duration (at least once a week for three months) criteria for Bulimia Nervosa are met
+Atypical bulimia nervosa occurs when all (binge eating, inappropriate compensatory behavior) but the frequency and/or duration (at least once a week for three months) criteria are met for bulimia nervosa.

 *This blog post does not necessarily represent the views of Walden Behavioral Care and its management.
 The Walden Blog is meant to represent a broad variety of opinions relating to eating disorders and their treatment.
-Comments are welcome, but respect for the opinions of others is encouraged.